MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Performing-Networking-Tasks.md

 > When using these methods on a remote computer, be aware that you can lose access to the remote
 > system if you are connected to it through the adapter with the released or renewed lease.

-### Releasing and Renewing DHCP Leases on All Adapters
+### Releasing and renewing DHCP leases on all adapters

 You can perform global DHCP address releases or renewals on all adapters by using the **Win32_NetworkAdapterConfiguration** methods, `ReleaseDHCPLeaseAll` and `RenewDHCPLeaseAll`.